 b. take all measures required to protect Customer’s personal data, including, without limitation, implementing and maintaining reasonable safeguards appropriate to protect Customer’s personal data;

-c. process Customer’s personal data only on documented instructions from Customer, unless required to do so by law to which Vendor is subject; in such a case, the Vendor will inform Customer of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest;
+c. process Customer’s personal data only on documented instructions from Customer, unless required to do so by law to which Processor is subject; in such a case, the Processor will inform Customer of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest;

 d. taking into account the nature of the processing, assist the Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Controller’s obligation to respond to requests for exercising the data subject’s rights under Data Protection Laws; and